nyiyui/parallel-coloring/README.md

 In fact, if the degree of that connecting vertex is less than or equal to the number of colors available, we can color without any communication beforehand, and then change the color of the subgraph to match.
 Clearly, this approach is quite fast as it requires minimal data transfer (i.e. just the subgraph and the number of colors available), lending itself well to a distributed memory model.

+The algorithm to detect these subgraphs is described below:

+#### Subgraph Detection Algorithm

+1. For every vertex `u` that has a degree less than `k`:
+  1. For each neighbor `v` of the vertex, find the total number of vertices traversable from `v` (excluding `u`).
+  2. Select a subset of vertices that together have less than half the number of vertices in the graph.

+##### Correctness

+Notice that if a subgraph is connected to the main graph by two or more vertices, then step 1.1 would find a subgraph with a size approximately equal to the size of the main graph.
+Therefore, all subgraphs selected by this algorithm are guaranteed to be small enough and connected to the main graph by only one vertex.

+##### Data Parallelism

+Steps 1 and 1.1 can be run in parallel, as there is no data dependency between the vertices.

+##### Domain Decomposition

+There is no sensible domain decomposition, as step 1.1 potentially needs to traverse the entire graph.

 #### Luby's Algorithm

 Note that we use a modified Luby's algorithm: